LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

         "name" : "TRANSFER",
         "type" : "CLIENT",
         "parameters" : {
-          "skill" : "BOT-TRANSFER-OUT" // case sensitive, should be exact the same as in Liveengage },
+          "skill" : "BOT-TRANSFER-OUT" // case sensitive, should be exactly the same as in LiveEngage },
         "result_variable" : "none"
       }